JungseliusAtKentor/KentorWizard/README.md

            shiftAnimationShow: function (stepToShow) { stepToShow.slideDown(); },
 		   //This is set between breadcrumb buttons
 		    breadcrumbDivider: "<<<<>>>>>",
+            //If true double click on buttons will execute two click events
+            allowMultipleClick: false,
 	   //When a step is rendered the wizard will as default if a form is used focus on the first input
 	   focusFirst: false